-If you are in the Post-baccalaureate category, you must have completed a bachelor’s degree in a health care profession discipline with a grade point average of 2.75 or above (4.0 scale) and not be currently enrolled in a graduate degree program at UWM.
+You must have completed a bachelor’s degree in a health care profession discipline with a minimum GPA of 2.75 (4.0 scale) and not be enrolled in a graduate degree program at UWM.

 - Current UWM graduate health care profession student

-Students who are currently enrolled in a graduate health care profession degree must be in good standing.
+You are currently enrolled in a graduate health care profession degree and are in good standing.

 - Post-graduate student

-Post-graduate students must have completed a graduate degree in a health care profession or related discipline with a grade point average of 3.0 of above (4.0 scale).
+You must have completed a graduate degree in a health care profession or related discipline with a minimum GPA of 3.0 (4.0 scale).

 What courses can I take to get the Certificate?

-The completion of 15 credit hours (5 courses) within 3 years is required for the certificate program.
-Students complete 2 core courses and then select from 3 credits in the area of curriculum/program planning and evaluation, 3 credits in teaching/instructional strategies, and 3 credit hours in an elective area.
+The completion of 15 credit hours (5 courses) within 3 years is required for the certificate.
+You complete 2 core courses and then select from 3 credits in the area of curriculum/program planning and evaluation, 3 credits in teaching/instructional strategies, and 3 credit hours in an elective area.